blinksh/docs/docs/basics/hosts.md

 To use public key encryption, select your key in this box.
 By default, the key named `id_rsa` will be used.

+### SSH Config

+This is very useful for parameters that are not found in the UI, like opening tunnels with LocalForward or forwarding the agent with ForwardAgent.
+Note that this configuration supersedes your .ssh/config file.
+For a full list of parameters, check out the [ssh config manual](https://linux.die.net/man/5/ssh_config).

 ### Mosh Parameters

 If you wish to use Mosh, you will have to supply additional parameters.